dnav/dynlink/draft-ietf-core-dynlink.md

 20                 |      |
 21                 |      |
 ~~~~
-{: #figbindexp1 title="Client Registers and Receives one Notification of the Current State and One of a New State when it passes through the greather than threshold of 25."}
+{: #figbindexp3 title="Client registers and receives one notification of the current state and one of a new state when it passes through the greater than threshold of 25."}

 Greater Than (gt) and Period Max (pmax) example
 ----------------------------------